lexman/tuttle/README.md

 Here's an example of the syntax of tuttle : this projects aims a finding the importance of each musketeer in the novel *The Three Musketeers*.
-The text has to be extracted from a zip file, and the whole workflow shloud produce a png bar graph and a csv file you can import in our favorite spreadsheet software :
+The text has to be extracted from a zip file, and the whole workflow should produce a png bar graph and a csv file you can import in our favorite spreadsheet software :

     file://Les_trois_mousquetaires.txt <- file://Les_trois_mousquetaires.zip